London Green Directory

 TREA has been on the forefront in London on programs such as curbside recycling, composting training, Bike to Work Week, air quality issues Safe Routes to School, CAN-Bike safety training, zero waste at summer festivals, conservation projects, local food and relocalization.

-TREA members currently focus on 3 goals involving waste reduction, physical activity, reduction of fossil fuels and local food.
-Our goal overall is to protect the environment, stay informed and take personal or community action.
+TREA members currently focus on: waste reduction, physical activity, reduction of fossil fuels and local food.
+Overall, our goal is to protect the environment, stay informed and take personal or community action.

 Contact TREA for a presentation, to attend a meeting, or become a member at – Grosvenor Lodge – London Regional Resource Centre for Heritage and the Environment; 1017 Western Road, London, ON N6G 1G5